NVIDIA-RTX/RTXPT/README.md

  * Disable streamline integration by setting DONUT_WITH_STREAMLINE CMake variable to OFF
  * To run with Vulkan use `--vk` command line parameter

+ ## DirectX 12 Agility SDK
+ RTX PT optionally integrates [DirectX 12 Agility SDK](https://devblogs.microsoft.com/directx/directx12agility/).
+If RTXPT_DOWNLOAD_AND_ENABLE_AGILITY_SDK CMake variable is set to TRUE, the version 717-preview will be automatically downloaded via CMake script and required build variables will be set.
+If different version is required, please set correct RTXPT_D3D_AGILITY_SDK_PATH and RTXPT_D3D_AGILITY_SDK_VERSION.

+Version 717-preview enables native DirectX support for [Shader Execution Reordering](https://devblogs.microsoft.com/directx/ser/).
+For testing this on Nvidia hardware, a preview driver is required and can be downloaded from https://developer.nvidia.com/downloads/shadermodel6-9-preview-driver

  ## User Interface